-When you decide to buy a shower speaker, or even any other Bluetooth device you want to take outdoors, one of the most important things you should not overlook is its protection from intrusions of liquid elements such as water.
+When you decide to buy a shower speaker, or even any other Bluetooth device you want to take outdoors, one of the most important things you should not overlook is its protection from intrusions of liquid elements such as water, especially if you plan to use your speaker in a wet environment such as the pool or the shower.

-Indeed, it would be a real shame to irreparably damage your beautiful Bluetooth speaker, wouldn’t it?
+Indeed, it would be a real shame to irreparably damage your beautiful and cool Bluetooth speaker, wouldn’t it?

 Fortunately, the manufacturers have thought of everything and you can easily check the protection of your device.